eric-price-ok/bordful/docs-todo.md

    - Some duplication between files
    - No clear hierarchy or navigation path for new users

+## Documentation Audit Findings

+The detailed documentation audit revealed several issues that need to be addressed:

+### 1. Content Duplication

+- **Navigation and Footer Documentation**:
+  - Navigation documentation is split across both individual files (`navigation.md` and `footer.md`) and the now-deleted combined file (`navigation-footer.md`).
+We've successfully separated these, but need to ensure no content is lost.
+  - There are still references to `navigation-footer.md` in README.md and other docs that need updating.

+- **Theming Duplication**:
+  - Significant overlap between `theming-customization.md` (461 lines) and `hero-section.md` (273 lines) in the gradient/background configuration documentation.
+  - Hero background customization is explained in both files with similar code examples.

+- **README.md Verbosity**:
+  - The README.md is unnecessarily long (392+ lines) and duplicates content found in specialized docs.
+  - Although we've moved several sections (Enhanced Language System, FAQ System, Script Management) to dedicated docs, further reduction is needed.

+### 2. Verbose Documentation

+- **Theming Documentation**: At 461 lines, `theming-customization.md` is excessively long and would benefit from being split into multiple files:
+  - `colors.md` - Primary color system ✅
+  - `backgrounds.md` - Background customization ✅
+  - `gradients.md` - Gradient system ✅

+- **Long Guide Files**: Several guide files exceed 350 lines and contain detailed examples that could be moved to the examples section:
+  - `job-alerts.md` (403 lines)
+  - `navigation.md` (395 lines)
+  - `contact.md` (362 lines)
+  - `pricing.md` (430 lines)

+### 3. Structural Issues

+- **Inconsistent Cross-References**:
+  - Inconsistent linking format between documentation files
+  - Some links use relative paths, others use absolute paths
+  - Broken links to files that don't exist yet (e.g., `logo-customization.md`)

+- **Missing Index Files**:
+  - Several directories lack proper index.md files to guide users
+  - Advanced, Reference, and Troubleshooting sections need index files

+- **Incomplete Documentation Sections**:
+  - Examples section is largely placeholder content
+  - Troubleshooting section is minimal

+### 4. Recommendations

+1. **Split Verbose Files**:
+   - Divide `theming-customization.md` into multiple focused files ✅ (Completed: `colors.md`, `backgrounds.md`, and `gradients.md`)
+   - Extract detailed examples from guide files into the examples section
+   - Keep guide files under 300 lines for readability

+2. **Fix Duplication**:
+   - Standardize hero background documentation to exist in only one location
+   - Remove remaining references to the deleted `navigation-footer.md` file
+   - Further reduce README.md to a minimal overview with links to docs

+3. **Standardize Cross-References**:
+   - Use consistent linking format across all documentation
+   - Verify all links work and point to existing files
+   - Create placeholder files for referenced documentation that doesn't exist yet

+4. **Complete Missing Sections**:
+   - Prioritize creation of all index.md files
+   - Develop troubleshooting documentation
+   - Expand examples with real-world use cases

 ## Documentation Reorganization Plan

 ### 1. Documentation Structure Overhaul